 I’m verbose.
 I’m a professional writer, but intend to go with a casual, colloquial atmosphere here.
 I will inevitably spell something wrong or word something badly.
 I use “so” and ellipses too often.

-I spell like a Canadian, because I am one, but am influenced by regional dialogue where I live in Austin.
+I spell like a Canadian, because I am one, but am influenced by regional dialogue where I have lived (Las Vegas NV, Austin TX, and now Cambridge UK).
 Don’t be alarmed by juxtapositions like, “Howdy, neighbour.”
+I am aware that “y’all” is singular and “all y’all” is plural and will use both accordingly because it amuses me even more now that I’m in the UK.

 I’m a nerdy mom.
 I will inevitably toss in random parenting and science fiction references.